 As a business owner, you cannot understate the importance of market research.
 As tempting as it may be to take your business idea and jump in at the deep end, it will be doomed to failure unless you understand the market that you are operating in and the potential demand for your product.

 Many "experts" talk about taking action first and learning from your mistakes later, but when starting a business, it is wise first to gather intelligence; after all, a lack of market research is one of the main reasons why many companies fail.
-This means looking at what your competitors are doing and taking the time to understand your target market's wants and needs.
+Conducting market research means looking at what your competitors are doing and taking the time to understand your target audience's wants and needs.

 So, if you're at the start of your entrepreneurial journey, and you're still asking yourself "why is market research important?", read on to find out.

 It Identifies Your Target Market

 To be successful in business, it is vital that you know who your target audience is.
 This means identifying the key metrics with which to create a customer profile, such as age, location, gender, income and lifestyle, as well as a general breakdown of the characteristics that your target demographic share.

 As an example, market research at McDonald's has led the fast-food giant to identify its target audience as within the age range of eight to 45 years old, and belonging to low and middle-income groups in predominantly urban areas.

 Once you know who your target market is, you can start planning your marketing strategy accordingly.